Kiampr/intro-to-genai-in-python/src/chatbot/lessons/exercises/e03_conversation_history/README.md

-# Lesson 3: Tracking conversation history
+# Exercise 3: Tracking conversation history

-In this lesson, you will make the [chatbot logic](chatbot.py) able to track the user questions and corresponding answers between multiple calls.
+In this exercise, you will make the [chatbot logic](chatbot.py) able to track the user questions and corresponding answers between multiple calls.

 ## Motivation